jcazuero94/Unsupervised_ML_projects/EducationAnalysisBogota/README.md

 # School coverage analysis for Bogotá

 The purpose of this project is to do an exploration of the school coverage in Bogotá using official information from the education ministry.
 The used dataset can be found in the open data page of the colombian government in the following <a href="https://www.datos.gov.co/Educaci-n/LISTADO-COLEGIOS-BOGOTA/qijw-htwa">link</a>.
-The dataset is a little outdated, as it has information from 2016, but the analysis should mostly hold as education coverage does not change rapidly. <br>Maps are not displayed in this readme as plotly interactive maps cannot be embedded in markdown documents.
-In order to see the full analysis please download the notebook and run the cells after school_data is imported.
+The dataset is a little outdated, as it has information from 2016, but the analysis should mostly hold as education coverage does not change rapidly.

 ## Imports